Explore cross-platform mobile development, compare it with native apps, and discover top frameworks for building scalable iOS & Android apps.

-Cross-platform app development is an approach that uses cross platform programming languages and frameworks that enable developers to create mobile apps that run on both Android and iOS.
+Cross-platform app development is an approach that uses cross-platform programming languages and mobile app development frameworks that enable developers to create mobile apps that run on both Android and iOS.
 This eliminates the need to build a separate app infrastructure for both platforms, because you can create the two versions from only one codebase.

 It's different from native development because in this approach, developers create separate apps for each platform, which often results in slightly different designs and functions.
 That's not handy for the user, you'll agree.
 Cross-platform custom mobile app development is popular due to time savings, cost efficiency, and development resources.

-Without the need to develop two separate versions of the mobile application, you will be able to cut the development time by about 40% compared to native app development.
+Without the need to develop two separate versions of the mobile application, you will be able to cut the development time by about 40% compared to native app development, leaving more time for refining business logic.
 As a result of the optimized development process, your mobile app development will be much faster, and your product will see the light of day much sooner.
-If you're also working on a website, it’s worth learning how to outsource web development to keep things moving quickly and cost-effectively.
+If you're also working on a website, it's worth learning how to outsource web development to keep things moving quickly and cost-effectively.
 This means your users won't have to wait long to enjoy your app.

 Using a flexible development framework like Flutter will be much more cost-effective than hiring two separate teams for two different versions of the app.
 With a couple of specialists, you will be able to build two versions at the same time without double-maintenance of two product versions.
 If you're not sure where to start, it helps to understand how to hire mobile app developers who know their way around cross-platform tools.
 This way, you save money that you can use for other important things.

-If you’re building an app that needs strong visuals, you might also want to learn how to hire a graphic designer to keep things consistent across platforms.
+If you're building an app that needs strong visuals and specific UI components, you might also want to learn how to hire a graphic designer to keep things consistent across platforms.
 Cross-platform apps help make sure both Android and iOS users get the exact same experience.

-Cross platform mobile app development cannot be the holy grail, and it has some downsides.
-There are some issues that come with any specific type of development, as well as some unique ones that come with cross platform technologies.
-It’s important to understand these challenges clearly to make the best choice for your project.
+Cross-platform mobile app development cannot be the holy grail, and it has some downsides.
+There are some issues that come with any specific type of development, as well as some unique ones that come with cross-platform technologies.
+It's important to understand these challenges clearly to make the best choice for your particular project.

 If your app is going to operate with large data and demanding servers, like games do, for example, you should be ready to back your development with some great cloud infrastructure, because the app itself may not sustain thousands of users doing something with the server all at once.
 If you're not sure where to begin, it's helpful to learn how to hire a full-stack developer who can handle both the front-end and back-end needs.
 If your product requires animation-heavy design, you should look into simplifying your graphics.

-Even though frameworks like Flutter and React Native have improved a lot, they can still lag behind native apps when dealing with complex visuals or real-time interactions.
-If you're building your team from different locations, it’s smart to learn how to hire remote developers who can collaborate smoothly across time zones.
+Even though particular frameworks like Flutter and React Native have improved a lot, they can still lag behind native apps when dealing with complex visuals or real-time interactions.
+If you're building your team from different locations, it's smart to learn who can collaborate smoothly across time zones.
 This could affect user satisfaction and make your app less enjoyable.

 Additionally, things like deep hardware integration, such as advanced camera features or AR technology, might not work as smoothly, making your app feel less integrated with the device.

-If your app requires highly customized UI/UX features, you should look into some kind of workaround, because it would be quite hard to create something like this using cross platform app development features.
-Learning how to outsource software development for startups can also help you find experts who know how to handle these kinds of challenges.
+If your app requires highly customized UI/UX features, you should look into some kind of workaround, because it would be quite hard to create something like this using cross-platform app development features.
+Learning can also help you find experts who know how to handle these kinds of challenges.
 You can implement other programming languages and frameworks into your infrastructure to create a mix that will be able to provide the UI/UX design that you envision for your app.

 However, this might complicate your project, increase the cost, and take extra time, making your development less straightforward.
 It's important to carefully consider these points before choosing cross-platform development for a highly specialized design.

-Main tools for cross platform app development were created by popular companies like Microsoft and Google, which have a great deal of expertise in software development.
-We gathered the most popular tools that many great products were made using.
+Main tools for cross-platform app development were created by popular companies like Microsoft and Google, which have a great deal of expertise in software development.
+We gathered the most popular native tools that many great products were made using.

-React Native is the most famous framework brought to you by Meta (formerly Facebook).
-This cross platform app development solution uses JavaScript, one of the most widely accessible coding languages for developers to learn, to create existing applications.
-If you’re just getting started, it’s helpful to understand how to hire developers for a startup so you can build a strong team from the beginning.
+React Native is one of the most famous frameworks brought to you by Meta.
+React Native holds 42% of the market share, though its share has leveled off after peaking at 42%–43% in previous years.
+This cross-platform solution uses JavaScript, one of the most widely accessible coding languages for developers to learn, to create existing applications.
+If you're just getting started, it's helpful to understand how to hire developers for a startup so you can build a strong team from the beginning.
 Developers tend to adopt React Native for versatility across designs, faster loading times, and a large community that provides troubleshooting access almost instantaneously.

 Flutter is a mobile app development application that was brought to you by Google.
+Flutter is used by 46% of developers worldwide, showing steady growth from just 30% in 2019.
 It utilizes the Dart programming language.
-Flutter is widely adopted for its high performance and smooth animation options, ensuring all applications run professionally and with a clean appearance.
+Flutter is widely adopted for its high near native performance and smooth animation options, ensuring all applications run professionally and with a clean appearance.
+Flutter doesn't rely on web browser technology.
+Instead, it has its own rendering engine for drawing widgets.
 It's also becoming a popular choice for fintech app development because of its ability to handle complex features with a sleek user interface.
-Developers embrace Flutter through rapid turnaround times and simplicity for different platforms.
+Developers embrace Flutter for creating apps, desktop apps, and Android and IOS mobile apps.

-Unity is a cross platform creation resource primarily for game development and applications requiring 3D graphics-based resources.
+Unity is a cross-platform creation resource primarily for game development and applications requiring 3D graphics-based resources.
 This enables developers to create games and interactive experiences across different platforms.
-If your project also needs strong server-side support, it’s good to learn how to hire a backend developer who can handle data and functionality behind the scenes.
+If your project also needs strong server-side support and integration with native components, it's good to learn how to hire a backend developer who can handle data and functionality behind the scenes.
 Unity is rarely used for business-focused applications but works great for anything requiring intricate visual rendering, like games or 3D modelling.

 It`s great when:

-Cross platform frameworks allows for a faster turnaround since you only build the app once and can release it on Android and iOS at (almost) the same time.
+Cross-platform frameworks allow for a faster turnaround since you only build the app once and can release it on Android and iOS at (almost) the same time, facilitating rapid prototyping.
 Thus, the faster you get your app into the hands of users, the faster you can access a larger market share and user base.

-Cross platform makes sense if you're only investing in a minimum viable product version of your idea.
-This means that you can use different platform tools to quickly and cheaply test your app without requiring inflated financial investments, meaning that you can iterate in due time based on feedback with more minimal upfront costs.
+Cross-platform makes sense if you're only investing in a minimum viable product version of your idea.
+This means that you can use different platform tools to quickly and cheaply test your app without requiring inflated financial investments, meaning that you can iterate in due time based on feedback with minimal upfront costs.

-Cross platform frameworks make sense if the app does not need a variety of features exclusive to Android or iOS.
-Applications for basic businesses, social networking, or information-based apps generally serve well cross platform, so developing cross platform allows for easier maintenance down the line.
+Cross-platform frameworks make sense if the app does not need a variety of features exclusive to Android or iOS.
+Applications for basic businesses, social networking, or information-based apps generally serve well across platforms, so it allows for easier building mobile apps and maintenance down the line.

 It`s not really good when: